alttester/AltTester-Unity-SDK/Docs/source/pages/advanced-usage.md

 ### AltTester Unity SDK logging

 Logging inside the instrumented Unity application is handled using a custom NLog LogFactory.
-The Server LogFactory can be accessed here: `Altom.AltTester.Logging.ServerLogManager.Instance`
+The Server LogFactory can be accessed here: `AltTester.Logging.ServerLogManager.Instance`

 There are two logger targets that you can configure on the server: